My Calling- To Grok

 UPDATE:

 One interesting other bit about the new sensor: it can operate on only two lines; a ground line, and a data line.
-The data line is supposed to be connected (via a 4.7k resistor (why 4.7k?)) to a voltage source.
+The data line is supposed to be connected (via a 4.7k resistor) to a voltage source.
 When the sensor wants to send a 0 to the uC, it connects the data line to ground, and the uC reads 0.
 When it wants a 1, the data pin becomes high impedance, and the uC reads a 1 coming from the pull up resistor.
-Which I find fascinating- it’s about like staring into the abyss of infinite knowledge, seeing all these little connections, and then start to see the big picture form and make perfect sense.
-(It should be noted, I am not an author).
+I assume it has some kind of in-built capacitor to keep it powered through the 0-bits.
+Maybe?
+Probably.

 AI Project- Sudoku Through Constraint Satisfaction